-Whether it's your first place or your next home, I'll advise you through the process.
-E-mail me at beckr@realtracs.com to get some free information.
+Whether it's your first place or your next house, I'll walk you through the process.
+Call me at (615)226-9900 and I'll give help you buy the place you want.

 Beck & Beck Realty, Inc can walk you through closing - (615)226-9900

-The escrow agent makes sure that the terms and conditions of the agreement between the seller and buyer are performed in preparation of the sale being completed.
+The escrow holder makes sure that the terms and conditions of the agreement between the seller and buyer are completed in preparation of the sale being finished.

 • Requests for payment for various services to be paid out of escrow funds